PaulGilchrist/mongodb-testing/README.md

   * Cost = $132 per month (`half cost vs SQL`)

 #### Notes
-* *Cosmos DB indexes every property during inserts, where MongoDB and SQL both setup their indexes only after all the inserts were completed.
-This makes this performance much better than what it initially looks like
 * `Cosmos DB only supports up to version 3.6 of MongoDB which does not support multi-document and distributed transactions.`  This feature is currently in development as of February 2021.